 New York International Arbitration Center, founding board member

-Philip was selected for inclusion in the 2018 New York Super Lawyers
+Philip was selected for inclusion in the 2018 and 2019 New York Super Lawyers

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.